oscbyspro/Ultimathnum/README.md

 ### The magic `Divider<T>` constants

 You know how the compiler sometimes replaces division with multiplication, right?
-Great, now it is your turn to be a wizard! `Divider<T>` and `Divider21<T>` find magic constants that can divide numbers using only multiplication, addition, and shifts.
+Great, now you can be a wizard too! `Divider<T>` and `Divider21<T>` find magic constants and divide numbers using only multiplication, addition, and shifts.
 Note that the latter divides numbers twice the size of the corresponding divisor.

 ```swift
 let random  = U8.random()